Go To Previous Page 2

 Working Roles:

-• Examining dental records for identification
+• Examining dental records for identification.

-• Analyzing bite marks and dental evidence
+• Studying bite marks and dental patterns.

-• Collaborating with medical examiners and law enforcement
+• Working with medical examiners and police.

 10. Forensic Psychologist